-For the past 40 years, donors to the Society have demonstrated their deep commitment to informed citizenship and our nation’s history.
+Since the U.S. Capitol Historical Society’s founding in 1962, donors to the Society have demonstrated their deep commitment to informed citizenship and our nation’s history.
 Donations support annual program and operating expenses and provide for the long-term mission of the Society.

-This heartfelt support has made it possible for the Society to bring democracy to life for millions of Americans.
+This heartfelt support has made it possible for USCHS to bring democracy to life for millions of Americans.
 In these uncertain times, the Society’s educational mission is more relevant than ever–but the challenges we face in fulfilling it are enormous.

 We invite you to consider the Society in your gift planning.
 You can ensure that the values you embrace during your lifetime–as exemplified in the work of the Society–can continue to inspire new generations of involved citizens.
 At the same time, depending on the type of gift you choose to make, you may realize immediate or future tax savings that benefit you and your family.